VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 ## 2.3.
 SURVIVAL-ASSOCIATED BIOMARKER ANALYSIS:
 High-ranking DEGs from SVM-RFE were intersected with survival-related genes from the TCGA-SKCM cohort.
 The Mann-Whitney U-test was performed to compare the expression levels of these survival-related genes between responders and non-responders.
 The Cox proportional hazard model then assessed the independent impact of these genes on overall survival.
 Kaplan-Meier plots were generated to visualize survival probability differences between high and low expression groups.
 ## 2.4.
 GENE ONTOLOGY ENRICHMENT ANALYSIS:
-Functional enrichment analysis was performed using the clusterProfiler package to explore Biological Processes, Molecular Functions, and Cellular Components.
+Functional enrichment analysis was performed using the clusterProfiler package to explore Biological Processes (BP), Molecular Functions (MF), and Cellular Components (CC).
 A significance threshold of adjusted p-value < 0.05 was applied to identify immune-related pathways.
 ## 2.5.
 RANDOM FOREST MODEL AND BAYESIAN OPTIMIZATION:
 Predictive models were constructed using the Random Forest algorithm to capture complex biological signals.
 To prevent overfitting and maximize the Area Under the Curve (AUC), Bayesian Optimization was utilized via BayesSearchCV to tune critical hyperparameters, including n_estimators, max_depth, and min_samples_split.